statycc/.github/statycc/index.md

 StATyCC stands for "Static Analyses of Program Flows: Types and Certificates for Complexity".
 This is a two-year international collaborative project funded by the [Transatlantic Research Partnership](https://face-foundation.org/transatlantic-study-research/transatlantic-research-partnership/previous-projects/) and involving the [School of Computer Science](https://www.augusta.edu/ccs/) of the University of Augusta and the [Northern Paris Computer Science Lab](https://lipn.univ-paris13.fr/en/home/) of the University of Paris 13.

-The project aims at providing new static analysis tools based on theoretical results from Implicit computational complexity, building on previous work of Moyen, Rubiano and Seiller [@Moyen2017].
+The project aims at providing new static analysis tools based on theoretical results from Implicit computational complexity, building on previous work of [Moyen, Rubiano and Seiller](https://dx.doi.org/10.1007/978-3-319-68167-2_7).
 It revolves around certified compositional analysis of source code, loop optimization through an original dependency model.
 Application to parallel optimization and intermediate representation are currently being investigated.